 Also a plot point in episodes of NCIS and Criminal Minds, where an Arab-born leader recruits Americans to carry out suicide missions.

-A recent Eleventh Hour had a group attacking the Philadelphia transit system.
+An Eleventh Hour episode had a group attacking the Philadelphia transit system.
 In this case our bad guys are...
 Belgian?
 Though in this case, they are Islamic converts after the pattern of Lindh, mentioned above.

 An episode of the fifth series of Spooks featured the Sons of Phineas; former drug addicts who have been turned into fanatical assassins by a fundamentalist Anglican priest -which is arguably an oxymoron- during his rehab programmes.
 They might have been an interesting collection of enemies if the writers hadn't made them carbon copies of Islamic extremists with the terminology switched around (seriously, the first one who appears even yells, "Death to the enemies of Christ!" before he shoots a radical Muslim cleric).
 Furthermore, the minister who organised them seemed to honestly believe that this little band (which has about nine or ten guys at most) could eventually bring about the End of the World as We Know It.
 Maybe it was supposed to be some sort of Stealth Parody?